On the structure of the Schur squares of Twisted Generalized Reed-Solomon codes and application to cryptanalysis: Introduction

 \emph{Twisted Reed-Solomon codes} (TRS) are evaluation codes in the Hamming metric.
 These codes were introduced in \cite{Beelen}, adapting to the Hamming setting Sheekey's construction of \emph{twisted Gabidulin codes} \cite{Sheekey} in rank metric.
 Unlike Reed-Solomon codes, TRS codes are not always maximum distance separable (MDS) codes, but this family of codes contains MDS codes that are not equivalent to generalized Reed-Solomon (GRS) codes.
 Recently, in \cite{BBPR}, TRS codes have been proposed as an alternative to Goppa codes for McEliece cryptosystem, and example parameters are given that provide shorter keys compared to the original McEliece cryptosystem for the same security level.
 The authors also singled out a subfamily of twisted Reed-Solomon codes, which they ``provably'' claimed to be resistant against several known structural attacks on the McEliece cryptosystem based on RS-like codes: Sidenlikov–Shestakov \cite{SS92}, Wieschebrink \cite{Wie,Wie10}, Schur square-distinguishing \cite{CGGOT}.

 More recently, Lavauzelle and Renner \cite{LR} gave an efficient key-recovery attack on the TRS variant proposed in \cite{BBPR} based on identifying some specific structure of the \emph{subfield subcode}.
-Lavauzelle and Renner assumed the security claims of \cite{BBPR} on the resistance of TRS codes to Schur squares to be true and identified another weakness that was very specific to the chosen public keys which were TRS MDS codes coming from some tower of extensions of finite fields.
+Lavauzelle and Renner assumed the security claims of \cite{BBPR} on the resistance of TRS codes to Schur squares to be true and identified another weakness that was very specific to the chosen public keys (\textit{i.e.} the underlying TRS code is MDS) coming from some tower of extensions of finite fields.
 It is worth mentioning that their attack restricts to a limited subfamily of TRS codes.

-\emph{Our contributions} are threefold: \begin{itemize} \item We show the claims of \cite{BBPR} on the resistance of TRS codes to Schur square distinguishing are wrong.
+In this paper, \emph{our contributions} are threefold.
+First, we show the claims of \cite{BBPR} on the resistance of TRS codes to Schur square distinguishing are wrong.
 This holds even for their generalized version : TGRS codes.
 Hence we are able to prove that such codes are distinguishable from random as soon as their number $\ell$ of twists is in $O(1)$.
 The latter assumption is reasonable since the decoding of such codes is exponential in $\ell$.
 In short, we prove that any TGRS codes that could be proposed for the McEliece scheme are actually distinguishable from random.

-\item For the case of TGRS codes with a single twist ($\ell = 1$) we show how to derive a polynomial time attack from the Schur square distinguisher.
+Second, for the case of TGRS codes with a single twist ($\ell = 1$) we show how to derive a polynomial time attack from the Schur square distinguisher.
 This attack is in the very same flavour as the attack of \cite{CGGOT,COTG15} on BBCRS scheme \cite{BBC+} and runs in $O(q^3 n^4)$ operations in $\Fq$.
 Note that the family of codes for which such an attack applies is much larger than the family broken by \cite{LR}, which was restricted to a restricted family of TRS codes.

-\item The attacks in \cite{CGGOT,COTG15} involved a heuristic argument that was claimed to hold ``with a high probability".
+Third, the attacks in \cite{CGGOT,COTG15} involved a heuristic argument that was claimed to hold ``with a high probability".
 In the present article, we provide a detailed analysis of the success probability of the algorithm, providing a proven attack of the scheme. {Note that we are able to estimate this success probability for a range of parameters that is \textbf{strictly included} in the range of parameters we can actually attack.
-In short : this attack works on a broad range of parameters and we can prove its success without involving any heuristic arguments in some subrange of parameters. } \end{itemize}
+In short : this attack works on a broad range of parameters and we can prove its success without involving any heuristic arguments in some subrange of parameters. }